 Is Jesus the only way?

-This is one of the hardest questions to ask politely in a pluralist culture, and one of the hardest to answer honestly inside Christianity, because the honest answer cuts against the grain of how most people think we should talk about religion.
+This is one of the hardest religious questions to ask politely in a pluralist culture, and one of the hardest to answer carefully — because the careful answer cuts against the grain of how most modern people think we should talk about religion.

 A short, honest answer